LukeRoantree4815162342/TranslinkDataCapBypasser/README.md

 # TranslinkDataCapBypasser
 Short Bash &amp; Python scripts which, bypass the data cap on Translink NI services.
 (Linux only for now)

+### Setup:
+---

+* Copy the shell script to your .bashrc as described in the file

+* Put the python script somewhere sensible and change the path to it in the shell script (preferable but should find it anyway)

+* Install any of the requrements you don't already have

+---
+---

 ### Requirements:
 ---
 * sudo / root access